 Swimming is available all six weeks of camp.

 The Senior Division also performs during Monday Nights and a final capstone production at the Greek Theatre, but work and rehearse primarily at Kingswood Auditorium.
 All Senior Division campers are expected to attend all six weeks of this intensive program.
 Senior have the following options:

 Campers who study with us full day have more intensive one-on-one work available to them.
 After lunch they work on skills as well as one-on-one with staff on solo audition pieces.
 At the completion of the program each full day campers have a Shakespeare monologue, one or two contrasting contemporary pieces, an audition song, and short dance if requested.
 Scene work, voice, and dance work seek to polish existing skills.
 Full day seniors also participate hands on in the design and building of sets for all of the shows, and be given stage managerial duties for the Junior productions.
 Any specific requests for study are given priority whenever possible.

 In recognition of the busy schedules of today's young adults, we offer a half day attendance as an option.
 The campers' morning would be focused on both rehearsal of the capstone production as well as workshops in more advanced theatre work such as Alexander Technique, acting theory from Uta Hagen to David Mamet, Improvisation Technique, approaches to Shakespeare, dialect work, Dance, Stage Combat, Breath and the Voice, and more.

-Campers will be taught the basics of scenic, sound, lighting, and costume design and given hands on an application of their own design efforts at the Kingswood Auditorium.
+Campers are taught the basics of scenic, sound, lighting, and costume design and given hands on an application of their own design efforts at the Kingswood Auditorium.
 Further hands on experience is gained through the building and running of both Junior and Senior final shows as designed by our technical advisor as well as providing basic set and costuming for Monday Night shows.
-Lunch will be provided.
-Space is limited.